EwaRas/rock-paper-scissors-game/README.md

 # Rock Paper Scissors Game

 ## About this project
-Rock paper scissors Game.
+Rock paper scissors game.
 A simple game written in JavaScript.

 ### Technology used:
 - HTML